anhinga/julia-notebooks/images-as-matrices/presentation/commentary.md

-## Commentrary to "Multplying monochrome images as matrices"
+## Commentary to "Multplying monochrome images as matrices"

 We obtained images like